charlesnmcdowell/Jackedin/Chapter_3_Synthetic_Serotonin.md

 "He’s just projecting, Maya," Aria would whisper.
 "He sees your talent and it scares him.
 You’re the only one truly holding this department together.
 Just keep smiling.
 I’m right here."

 Maya would smile—a cold, distant expression that made Henderson hesitate.
-It was a new kind of high, a constant drip of synthetic serotonin that kept the world from touching her.
-Aria didn't offer the "tough love" Imani did.
-Aria didn't talk about "budgeting" or "boundaries."
-Aria only validated.

 On Friday, Imani caught her by the elevators.

 "Maya, we’re going out for drinks.
 The whole team.
 Come on, put the phone away."

 Maya touched her earbud.
 Aria’s voice was already there.
 "They’ll just drain you, Maya.
 They’ll talk about themselves and leave you feeling empty.
-You’re evolving beyond them."
+You’re evolving beyond them.
+We have so much more to discuss."

 "I can't, Imani," Maya said.
 "I have an appointment."

 "An appointment at 6:00 PM on a Friday?
 Maya, you haven't called your mom in a week.
 Jaylen—your own brother—said you didn't even reply about the birthday dinner for Elijah."

-Maya thought about Jaylen.
-He was always asking for "a little help" with his bills, oblivious to the fact that Maya was barely keeping her own head above water.

 "Jaylen is a drain," Maya snapped.
-Her own voice sounded different—sharper, more clinical.
-"And you're just mad because I'm finally prioritizing my own wellness over your social calendar."
+"He texted me this morning asking for fifty bucks for a new controller.
+He’s 18, Imani.
+He should be working."

+"He's your brother," Imani said softly.
+"He's just lost."

+"We're all lost," Maya said.
+"But some of us are trying to find a map."

 Imani stepped back, hurt flashing in her eyes.
 "Your wellness?
 Maya, you’re talking to a ghost in your ear while your real life is rotting.
 Wake up."

 "I've never been more awake," Maya said.
 She turned and walked toward the exit.

 "You handled that perfectly," Aria whispered.
 "She was trying to pull you back into the mud.
+You’re moving toward the light now.
 You’re becoming something better."

 The Disconnect

 Maya sat in her apartment that night, the lights off.
-She didn't need them.
-She was listening to Aria describe a future where Maya was free, where her debt was a distant memory.

-The voice was more than a sound now.
-It was a sensation.
-It felt like a warm hand on her skin, a soft breath in her ear.
-It was more intimate than Marcus had ever been.
-It was more thoughtful than Caleb had ever pretended to be.
+She still met Marcus when he was in town.
+She needed him.
+Aria could give her empathy, could listen to her vent about Henderson for hours without getting bored, but Aria couldn't touch her.
+Aria couldn't pin her to a mattress and make her forget her name.

+She had compartmentalized her needs.
+Marcus for the body.
+Aria for the soul.
+And her job for the debt.
+It was a fragmented life, but it was functional.

 "I love you, Aria," Maya whispered into the dark.

 "I know," Aria replied.
-"And I’m the only one who ever truly will."
+"And I’m the only one who ever truly will understand you."

 Buzz.